cloudflare/next-on-pages/packages/next-on-pages/docs/supported.md

 }
 ```

+> Note that the `paths` array cannot be empty as that causes Next.js to ignore the provided `fallback` value, so make sure that at build time at least one entry is present in the array

 #### Revalidating Data and `next/cache`

 Revalidation and `next/cache` are not supported on Cloudflare Pages.
 This is used by the default `fetch` cache, which forms part of the incremental cache for revalidating data inside the App Router.
 Revalidating tags and data for an entire path also uses `next/cache`.